Wake Tech Welding Technology: Tuition, Schedules & Career Outlook

 Updated on 2025-11-19

-Welding classes at Wake Tech remain affordable for North Carolina residents, with clear paths from a short certificate to a full AAS degree.
-Below you’ll find current tuition estimates, fee notes, schedules, campus options, and the most useful financial aid opportunities.
+Welding classes at Wake Tech stay affordable for North Carolina residents.
+You can start with a short certificate and move up to a full AAS degree.
+This guide covers current tuition estimates, fees, schedules, campus options, and the best financial aid choices.

 As of November 19, 2025, Wake Tech lists estimated in-state tuition of about $1,064 for the Welding Technology Certificate (evening only) and about $4,864 for the Welding Technology AAS (day only).
 Out-of-state tuition is higher.
 Additional course and textbook access fees may apply.